Approximation of weak geodesics and subharmonicity of Mabuchi energy, II: $\epsilon$-geodesics: Applications

-Then the first factor on the RHS of equation (\ref{app-003}) converges to zero.
-Moreover, Theorem (\ref{thm-ch-001}) implies that the measure $ \mu( \{ \kf(\vp_{\ep}) \leq \k_1 \} )$ converges to zero as $\ep\rightarrow 0$, possibly after passing to a subsequence.
-Therefore, we conclude the following result.
+\begin{rem} We claim that the R.H.S. of equation (\ref{app-003}) converges to zero as $\ep\rightarrow 0$, after passing to a subsequence.
+In fact, the first factor converges to zero since $A_1$ is fixed.
+Moreover, Theorem (\ref{thm-ch-001}) implies that the measure $ \mu( \{ \kf(\vp_{\ep}) \leq \k_1 \} )$ converges to zero, possibly after passing to a subsequence.
+Therefore, the second factor converges to zero too. \end{rem}